 Reg S-P requires that financial institutions properly store confidential client information and ensure protection against unauthorized access or use of client information that could cause harm to the client.

 Reg S-ID requires investment advisers to ensure that controls are in place to detect identity theft red flags and protect client assets and report instances of identity theft.
 These requirements extend not just to your networks but also to your third-party service providers

 In their 2017 cybersecurity risk alert, the SEC provided guidelines of robust cybersecurity P&Ps. [iii] In light of their recommendations, and bearing in mind Reg S-P and S-ID’s requirements, a review of your cybersecurity controls, consider reviewing the following areas related to cybersecurity: (1) a review of your maintenance controls for your data, hardware and software inventories, and your vendors; (2) detailed cybersecurity instructions related to vulnerability and penetration testing, security monitoring and network audits, access rights, and reporting; (3) a review of maintenance schedules and testing data integrity and vulnerabilities; (4) reviewing third-party access controls; (5) training of employees; and, (6) a review of the overall level of engagement by senior management when it comes to cybersecurity.

 Other Areas for Consideration for Your Annual Review

-Cybersecurity may be a focus for right now, but there are several areas for RIA's compliance program that may nee to be take into consideration when conducting an annual review.
+Cybersecurity may be a focus for right now, but there are several areas of an RIA's compliance program that may need to be taken into consideration when conducting an annual review.